axewhyzed/countdown-timer-js/README.md

 To run this project, download the source code and open the index.html file in a web browser.

 ## Usage
-The timer is pre-set to countdown to May 23, 2023, at 5:00 PM, but this can be changed by uncommenting the input field in the HTML and adding a date and time to the input.
+The timer can be set by providing the date and time in the correct format as mentioned in the input prompt which appears after loading the page.
+Once loaded, the page would show the date and time entered along with the countdown in days, hours, minutes and seconds.